ed-thome/mars-rover/README.md

 - Do test-driven development
 - Implement the functionality iteratively
   - Break down the requirements, you can use acceptance criteria if you like
-  - Use a document or tool (Trello/Mural) to track your development tasks
+  - Use a document or tool like Trello to track your work
 - There are many solutions for this problem online but DON’T LOOK AT THEM!

 ## Setup